Skip to main content

 Do I really need a trust, or is a will enough?

 For most people in Tennessee, a simple will is sufficient.
-Trusts are useful if you own real estate, have a blended family with complex inheritance wishes, have underage children or beneficiaries, or want to manage assets for beneficiaries who can't handle money responsibly.
-The probate process in Tennessee is straightforward and not as expensive as trust salespeople claim.
-We'll look at your actual situation and give you a realistic assessment, not a sales pitch.
+Trusts are useful if you own property in multiple states, have a blended family, have minor beneficiaries, or want to control distribution timing.
+The probate process in Tennessee is straightforward and less expensive than many people expect.
+We assess your specific situation and recommend accordingly.

 What happens if I die without a will in Tennessee?

 Tennessee's intestacy laws determine who inherits your property.
 Generally, your spouse gets everything if you have no children, or shares with your children if you do.
-If you have no spouse or children, it goes to parents, then siblings, then more distant relatives.
-The main problems are: you don't get to choose, the process takes longer, and you can't name guardians for minor children or specify personal items.
+The main problems: you don't get to choose who inherits, and you can't name guardians for minor children.
 A basic will prevents these issues and typically costs less than $1,000.

 How much does estate planning cost in Chattanooga?

-Simple Wills are as low as $350, and trusts generally start at $2,500.
-The total price of your plan will depend on the complexity.
+Simple wills start as low as $350, and trusts generally start at $2,500.
+The total cost depends on complexity.
 We provide flat-fee pricing upfront so there are no surprises.
-Many people spend thousands on trusts they don't need.
-We'll tell you upfront what you need based on your assets, family situation, and goals.

 What's the difference between a will and a living will?